John the Ripper in the cloud

 Paid usage of the Bundle supports our Open Source project.
 In fact, this might be one of your reasons to use the Bundle as opposed to building from source on your own, especially if you manage an AWS account for an organization that benefits from our software and can afford to contribute back.

-For major cost savings, we recommend spot instances, where you bid a maximum per hour price and are charged the current market price.
-A typical spot price is 2 to 3+ times lower than the regular on-demand price.
-(This applies to AWS service fees only.
+For major cost savings, you can optionally use spot instances, where you bid a maximum per hour price and are charged the current market price.
+A typical spot price is 2 to 3 times lower than the regular on-demand price.
+(This applies to AWS EC2 service fees only.
 The charges for our Bundle are on top of those, and are the same for spot and on-demand instances.
 Nevertheless, you'd typically halve your total costs by using spot instances.)
 When launching from AWS Marketplace, choose "Launch through EC2" instead of "Launch from Website".
 This gets you to a lengthy "Launch an instance" page with multiple sections.
 Expand "Advanced details" and check "Request Spot Instances".
 You can then optionally click "Customize", which lets you set "Request type" to "Persistent" and "Interruption behaviour" to "Stop", which is both useful (see below) and dangerous (may result in an unexpectedly huge bill if you don't know or forget to deactivate the persistent request later).
 Thus, persistent requests are not suitable for your initial experiments with the Bundle, but are something to revisit later.

-If you're new to AWS, you'll likely find that you need to request a service quota increase before you're able to launch the large instances that we recommend, and to launch them as spot instances.
+If you're new to AWS, you'll likely find that you need to request a service quota increase before you're able to launch the large instances that we recommend, and separately to launch them as spot instances.